aa876433/buddy_allocator/README.md

 - `buddy_new()`: Initializes a new buddy system.
 - `buddy_alloc()`: Allocates a memory block of a specified size.
 - `buddy_free()`: Frees a previously allocated memory block.
-- `buddy2_dump()`: Displays the current status of the memory blocks, useful for debugging.
+- `buddy_dump()`: Displays the current status of the memory blocks, useful for debugging.